gelpkmar/dispute-machine/README.md

 # Features
 This prototype is built upon "LocalGPT" (https://github.com/PromtEngineer/localGPT/blob/main/README.md), a project to converse with your documents without compromising your privacy.

+## What was changed in respect to localGPT